All humanity is one undivided and indivisible family.

 • They encourage empathy and compassion, extending even to adversaries.

 • They champion nonviolent action, such as Ahimsa and Satyagraha, as a powerful force for positive change.
 His methods – particularly the philosophy and tactics of Satyagraha (nonviolent resistance) – directly inspired figures like Martin Luther King Jr. in the US Civil Rights Movement, offering a powerful alternative to violence.
-Similarly, César Chávez adopted these nonviolent methods to advocate for the rights of farm workers, and elements of Gandhi’s struggle resonated with Nelson Mandela’s fight against apartheid.
-However, Mandela’s path also included an armed struggle.
-Events like the “Velvet Revolution” in Czechoslovakia also drew inspiration from these principles, and there are ongoing calls to apply them in modern conflicts.
+Similarly, César Chávez adopted these nonviolent methods to advocate for farm workers' rights, and elements of Gandhi's struggle resonated with Nelson Mandela's fight against apartheid.
+However, Mandela's path also included an armed struggle.
+Events such as the "Velvet Revolution" in Czechoslovakia also drew inspiration from these principles, and there are ongoing calls to apply them to modern conflicts.

 • They remind us that the strength of a society lies in its humane institutions, not weapons.
 Imagine, for instance, justice systems focused on restorative practices and rehabilitation rather than purely punitive measures, reflecting a more profound commitment to healing and understanding.